 But what if the French Revolution didn’t happen the way we were told?

-Series writer and creator Aurélien Molas will revisit history “through an epic and truly breathtaking series” set beginning in 1787 France.
+Series writer and creator Aurélien Molas revisits history “through an epic and truly breathtaking series” set beginning in 1787 France.

-While investigating a series of mysterious murders, Joseph Guillotin uncovers an unknown virus: the Blue Blood.
-The disease quickly spreads amongst the French aristocracy, driving them to murder ordinary people and soon leads to a rebellion…
+In the reimagined history, while investigating a series of mysterious murders, Joseph Guillotin – the future inventor of the world famous ‘Guillotine’ – uncovers an unknown virus: the Blue Blood.
+The disease quickly spreads amongst the French aristocracy, driving them to murder ordinary people and soon leads to a rebellion.

 “Aurélien Molas is a very talented and innovative creator whom we are thrilled to be working with on our next French original series” said Erik Barmack, Vice President International Originals at Netflix.
 “We are excited to be able to bring to a French and international audience a series inspired by such a defining moment in history.”

-Before the Netflix release, you might want to stream the BBC adaptation of “A Tale of Two Cities” (1980): During the turbulent days of the French Revolution, Frenchwoman Lucie Manette falls in love with Englishman Charles Darnay who’s hiding his true identity and purpose.
+If you like the looks and sound of the new Netflix release, you might want to stream the BBC adaptation of “A Tale of Two Cities” (1980): During the turbulent days of the French Revolution, Frenchwoman Lucie Manette falls in love with Englishman Charles Darnay who’s hiding his true identity and purpose.
 The 8-part mini-series starring Paul Shelley, Ralph Michael, and Sally Osborne is AVAILABLE to STREAM.

 If you can, also get your hands on a copy of the 2-episode mini-series 1989 version of the immortal story of love and honor set against the fiery backdrop of the French Revolution, starring James Wilby, Xavier Deluc, and Serena Gordon that aired on PBS MASTERPIECE: Living in exile in England, beautiful young Lucie Manette is pursued by two suitors: fellow French exile Charles Darnay and dissolute Englishman Sydney Carton.
 Even though Sydney openly declares that he would make the ultimate sacrifice for her, Lucie chooses Charles, unaware of his secret past and noble heritage.
 As the French Revolution explodes, Charles heads for Paris to help a former servant in trouble and discovers that the Reign of Terror is far worse than he realized.
 Anarchy is rife.
 Justice is no more and Charles is captured by a crowd thirsty for the blood of aristocrats.
 The guillotine beckons – as does the long-ago promise that Sydney made to his beloved Lucie.
 The PBS MASTERPIECE mini-series “A Tale of Two Cities” (1989) is AVAILABLE on DVD.

-Or you could watch the Hallmark Hall of Fame movie version: “A Tale of Two Cities” (1980) is AVAILABLE to STREAM.
+Or if you need something tamer, you could watch the Hallmark Hall of Fame movie version: “A Tale of Two Cities” (1980) is AVAILABLE to STREAM.